mysterious-coding/base_entranced/README.md

 ####`/g_gripRefresh`
 300 = default JK3 grip refresh (your velocity is updated every 300ms while being gripped, which equals 3.33Hz refresh rate)

-Set for lower values to get smoother grip without lag (maybe 50, which equals 20Hz refresh rate)
+Set for lower values to get smoother grip without lag (maybe 50, which equals 20Hz refresh rate).
+Some players have said that lowering this value makes grip slamming people(inflicting fall damage) impossible, although I have not tested or verified this.

 ####`/g_jk2SaberMoves`
 0 = default JK3 saber special moves

 1 = JK2-style special saber moves (yaw while doing saber moves, smaller jump height/distance for YDFA, blue lunge in mid-air, etc).
 Not perfect, but a decent simulation of JK2 saber combat.

-Note that the game client does not currently predict yaw for these moves, so they will only be rendered in realtime as limited by server `/sv_fps` setting
+Note that the game client does not currently predict yaw for these moves, so they will only be rendered in realtime as limited by server `/sv_fps` setting.

 ####`/g_antiCallvoteTakeover`
 0 = normal vote calling for `/map`, `/g_gametype`, `/pug`, `/pub`, and `/kick`/`/clientkick` votes (default JK3)